 Michele Stockwell serves as the executive director of BPC Action.
 Prior to joining BPC Action, she was the policy director for then-House Majority Leader Steny Hoyer, overseeing a policy team focused on setting and advancing the majority’s congressional agenda.
 Previously, she worked as a senior policy advisor to former Senator Joe Lieberman and as a legislative aide to former Representative Dave McCurdy.

-Kimberly Dean serves as the senior advisor for BPC Action.
+Kimberly Dean serves as a director for BPC Action.
 Prior to joining BPC Action, she worked for former Senator Jim Bunning for 10 years.
 Dean served the legislative office in several capacities, including legislative assistant, legislative director, counsel, and chief of staff.
 In these roles, she oversaw Bunning’s efforts on a wide range of legislative issues, supporting the senator’s work on the Senate Finance Committee, Banking Committee, Energy Committee, and Budget Committee.
-Dean also developed and coordinated political and senate floor strategy, and was responsible for supervising the senator’s D.C.-based legislative and press staff.
+Dean also developed and coordinated political and Senate floor strategy, and was responsible for supervising the senator’s D.C.-based legislative and press staff.

-Marlies Dikkers is the research and administrative assistant to the BPC Action team.
+Marlies Dikkers is the project coordinator for the BPC Action team.
 Prior to joining BPC Action, she was a Fellow for public relations firm VOX Global, where she conducted media relations and outreach on behalf of health care, education, technology, financial services, and automotive clients.
 Dikkers attended American University and graduated with a degree in International Relations and Business.
 During her time at AU, she interned for Senator Tom Udall and worked for a global public strategy firm.
 Originally from Charlotte, North Carolina, she interned on President Obama’s re-election campaign before moving to D.C.

-Loren Long is the communications coordinator with BPC Action.
+Loren Long is communications manager of BPC Action.
 Prior to joining BPC Action, Long was the communications manager at the Millennial Action Project.
 She began her career in communications as the first-ever publicist for Regnery History where she designed and executed national media campaigns, including a national bestseller.
 She also has a background in political campaigns, having served on Tennessee Governor Bill Haslam’s first and second gubernatorial campaigns and as campaign manager for a Tennessee State House candidate.
-Long is a graduate of the Catholic University of America with a Bachelor of Arts in Politics.